PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Program state and validation

-QEC block values use linear SSA-style lifetimes. `InstrGraph` understands only that a linear input version may be consumed once and that a QEC instruction application produces zero or more typed output versions:
+QEC block values use single-use SSA-style lifetimes. `InstrGraph` understands only that a `SingleUse` input version may be consumed at most once and that a QEC instruction application produces zero or more typed output versions:

 ```text
 %block0 = declare CodeBlock[SurfacePatch, declared]